Andre3000TW/pyqt-youtube-dl/README.md

 # PyQt Youtube DL
-Provide an easy and intuitive interface for youtube-dl using PyQt6.
+PyQt Youtube DL provides an easy and intuitive interface for youtube-dl using PyQt6.

 ![program-screenshot](./program-screenshot.png)